CarineRey/caars/README.md

   [--no-reconcile]         Not run final Reconciliation step [--np INT]               Number of CPUs (at least 2).
 (Default:2) [--quiet]                Do not report progress.
-Default: off [--refinetree]           Refine topology during final Reconciliation step
+Default: off [--refinetree]           Refine topology during final reconciliation step
                            (Default:false)
   [-build-info]            print info about this build and exit [-version]               print the version of this build and exit